lukasgerhards/Home-Assignment-Programming-for-Psychologists-course/README.md

 The following project analyzes fMRI (functional magnetic resonance imaging) data that depicts the intensity of activation through and the regions associated with a depression disorder through a statistical map and Histogram that represents the frequency of (positive) Voxel intensity values to understand the value distribution.
 The data stems from an online database ([link](https://neurosynth.org/)) and includes anatomical and functional data.
 This task was to showcase my knowledge and skills of handling files and implementing the corresponding code, visualizing fMRI data (here on a dataset representing activity in depression) and analyzing the data in form of a Histogram with an ellaborate, discriptive and precise code.

-##Table of content:
+## Table of content:

-1.ReadMe: ReadMe file
+1. ReadMe: ReadMe file

 2. Data Files: data downloaded and accessed (02.12.2024) through Neurosynth,([link](https://neurosynth.org/analyses/terms/depression/))